ncatlab/nlab-content/pages/4/2/3/4/4324/content.md

 ### Strict

-There is a subclass of connective spectra that are equivalent to possibly-more-familiar objects, namely nonnegatively graded chain complexes, via the Dold-Kan correspondence.
+There is a subclass of connective spectra that are equivalent to possibly-more-familiar objects, namely nonnegatively graded [[chain complexes]], via the [[Dold-Kan correspondence]].
 This identifies [[∞-groupoids]] that are not only connective spectra but even have a _strict_ symmetric monoidal [[group]] structure with non-negatively graded [[chain complex]]es of abelian groups.

 $$
  \array{